komisergio/komisergio.github.io/_posts/2025-12-30-Integrating-Wazuh-with-Claude-via-MCP-to-Enhance-Log-Analysis.md

 In our demonstration, the architecture is based on:

-- **Ubuntu 24.04 Server** hosting Wazuh components (manager, Wazuh indexer, Wazuh dashboard).
-The _Wazuh Manager_ collects logs from agents and generates alerts [documentation.wazuh.com](https://documentation.wazuh.com/current/installation-guide/wazuh-server/step-by-step.html#:~:text=Install%20and%20configure%20the%20Wazuh,events%20to%20the%20Wazuh%20indexer).
+- **Ubuntu 24.04 Server** hosting Wazuh components (Wazuh server, Wazuh indexer, Wazuh dashboard).
+The _Wazuh Manager_ (composed of the Wazuh manager and Filebeat) collects logs from agents and generates alerts [documentation.wazuh.com](https://documentation.wazuh.com/current/installation-guide/wazuh-server/step-by-step.html#:~:text=Install%20and%20configure%20the%20Wazuh,events%20to%20the%20Wazuh%20indexer).
 The _Wazuh Indexer_ stores events, and the _Wazuh Dashboard_ provides the graphical interface for visualization.
 The manager exposes a secure REST API (by default on port 55000).

 <img width="1919" height="917" alt="Ubuntu Interface" src="https://github.com/user-attachments/assets/5c9ad156-79e8-47bc-a738-3368ec339263" />